cchitsiang/awesome-stars/topics.md

 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
 - [truefoundry/cognita](https://github.com/truefoundry/cognita) - RAG (Retrieval Augmented Generation) Framework for building modular, open source applications for production by TrueFoundry
 - [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
-- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Bring AI to your database!
-Integrate AI models and workflows with your database  to implement custom AI applications, without moving your data.
-Including streaming inference, scalable mode
+- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Transform your database into your AI platform!
+Integrate AI models and machine learning workflows with your database  to implement custom AI applications, without moving your data.
+Includi
 - [openfintechio/openfintech](https://github.com/openfintechio/openfintech) - Opensource FinTech standards & payment provider data
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is a data framework for your LLM applications